Visitors with Accessibility Needs

 The following programs are designed to make the museum’s rich collection available for all who would like to explore it.

-In the Moment: Tours for Visitors with Alzheimer’s
+In the Moment: Tours for Visitors with Alzheimer’s and Dementia

 In the Moment tours invite those with Alzheimer’s and other forms of dementia, and their care partners, to explore our collection together.
 This experience includes conversation, works of art, and enjoying each other’s company.